 Indulge in comfort food — vegan or very much not vegan

 If you’re steadfast in maintaining your new year’s resolutions to be healthier or stick to a plant-based diet, Quebec City will not leave you starved for exciting options.
 Don Vegan, with its black brick and graffitied walls and neon pink lights, feels more like a dive bar than a vegan eatery.
 The menu also eschews raw salads and dainty grain bowls for decadent risotto, dumplings, and chocolate cake.
 It’s a tad healthier than your average French-Canadian meal but no less satisfying.

 But remember, life is all about balance.
-It would be a sin to leave Quebec without trying some proper cheese-curd-and-gravy-lathered poutine, and every local will have strong opinions on the best place to get them, but it’s up to you whether you want to go classic at Chez Ashton or more inventive at Poutineville or Le Chic Shack.
+It would be a sin to leave Quebec without trying some proper cheese-curd-and-gravy-lathered poutine, and every local will have strong opinions on the best place to get them, but it’s up to you whether you want to go classic at Chez Ashton or more inventive at Le Chic Shack.
 For extra rich traditional French cuisine, head to Le Lapin Sauté, which specializes almost exclusively in rabbit dishes.

 Wintertime in Quebec also means maple-flavored everything, and you’ll find it infused into just about every baked good.
 Maple syrup taffy candy is the move if you can hunt it down.
 This Quebecois treat is made by pouring hot maple syrup over freezing cold snow, wrapped and solidified around a popsicle stick.
 It’s tricky to find on a regular day, but there will definitely be street vendors selling them if you’re in town during the holidays or the Winter Carnival.